 Find out from your CLP secretary when the relevant meeting will take place, and submit the text of your resolution.
 Be prepared to argue the case for your CLP to submit a motion on voting reform, since there will very likely be other motions under consideration.
 It doesn't hurt to do a bit of work beforehand to drum up support among your fellow members.

 MODEL RESOLUTIONS FOR TRADE UNIONS

-Any of the resolutions drawn up for CLPs or Labour Party Conference may be adapted for different types of organisation, including Trade Unions.
-Our Trade Unions page has links to model resolutions specially formulated for trade unions.
+If you're a member of a Trade Union, please consider tabling a motion on voting reform at your local meeting.
+Any of the resolutions drawn up for CLPs or Labour Party Conference may be adapted for trade union meetings; alternatively, our Trade Unions page has links to model resolutions specially formulated for trade unions.